 This growth is continuing to accelerate while at the same time the much larger mutual fund industry has been in decline, as the chart below demonstrates.

-While similar in spirit to index-tracking mutual funds, ETFs offer some advantages over their more traditional counterparts.
-ETFs come with certain tax efficiencies (on average saving 0.7% per year).
-And the fees built in to ETFs are generally much lower than those in mutual funds—about 0.14% compared to 1.04%.
+While similar in spirit to index-tracking mutual funds, ETFs offer some advantages over their more traditional counterparts, and they come with certain tax efficiencies.
+The fees built in to ETFs are generally much lower than those in mutual funds—about 0.14% compared to 1.04%.

 Moreover, whereas mutual funds can be bought and sold only once a day at a single price, investors have the ability to trade ETF shares any time the markets are open, just like common stocks.
 ETFs can also offer more frequent dividend distributions, in contrast to the more usual twice-yearly mutual fund distributions.